PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### And if everything is OK?

-If we did not find any bug during our test, then we change the label to “QA Approved”.
-This allows the maintainers to finally merge the PR in the branch, and the PR will be available on PrestaShop in the next build of the branch !
+If we don't find any bug during our test, then we change the label to “QA Approved”.
+This allows the maintainers to finally merge the PR in the branch.
+The change will be available on PrestaShop in the next build of the branch!

 ![alt text](https://github.com/PrestaShop/prestashop.github.io/assets/images/2020/12/qa_approved.png "QA Approved !")